-P304, and I304.
+- BUS-J 304 Honors Integrated Business Core-Strategic Management (3 cr.)
+P: Business Honors student; completion of all I-Core prerequisites, must have Junior standing.
+C: F304, M304, P304, and I304.
 Part of Honors I-Core; qualified students enroll in BUS-BE 304 at time of registration.
 A cross-functional survey of business management.
 This course is concerned with the roles and tasks of firm's top managers (i.e., strategic decision makers).
 Designed to provide an appreciation for the total firm perspective and the means by which firms create and sustain competitive advantage in today's increasingly challenging and complex business environment (domestic and global).
 Strategic management of the firm involves diagnosing the firm's current situation and developing realistic solutions to the strategic and organizational problems that confront top managers.
 A desired outcome of this course is an enhanced appreciation for the complexities of managing a formal organization.
 The primary objective is to help develop analytical skills for identifying key strategic issues and formulating appropriate strategies given a firm's situation.
-Credit not given for both J304 and (J370 or J375)

-- BUS-J 306 Strategic Management and Leadership (3 cr.)
-P: Junior standing.
-For nonbusiness majors.
+Credit not given for both J304 and (J370 or J375) - BUS-J 306 Strategic Management and Leadership (3 cr.)
+P: Junior standing; for nonbusiness majors.
 Concerned with the roles and tasks of a firm's top managers.
 This course is designed to provide an appreciation for the total firm perspective, the role of the general manager, and the means by which firms create and sustain competitive advantage.
 Strategic management of a firm involves diagnosing the firm's current competitive situation and effectively responding to complex, real-world organizational problems.
 This course focuses on multiple organizational contexts, spanning a range from the entrepreneurial firm to the large, established organization.
 No credit toward a degree in business.
 Credits not given for both J306 and (J375, J304, Z302, or Z304). - BUS-J 375 Strategic Management (3 cr.)
-P: I-Core.
-A cross-functional survey of business management.
+P: BUS-Z 370 with a grade of C or higher.
+A crossfunctional survey of business management.
 This course is concerned with the roles and tasks of firm's top managers (i.e., strategic decision makers).
 Designed to provide an appreciation for the total firm perspective and the means by which firms create and sustain competitive advantage in today's increasingly challenging and complex business environment (domestic and global).
 Strategic management of the firm involves diagnosing the firm's current situation and developing realistic solutions to the strategic and organizational problems that confront top managers.
 A desired outcome of this course is an enhanced appreciation for the complexities of managing a formal organization.
 The primary objective is to help develop analytical skills for identifying key strategic issues and formulating appropriate strategies given a firm's situation.
-Credit not given for both J375 and (J370, J304, or J306). - BUS-J 411 Analysis of Business Decisions (1.5 cr.)
-P: I-Core.
-This course adds to the knowledge and skills gained in the strategy management course, J375.
-It explores various strategic modes, concepts, and frameworks essential in analyzing complex, business problems.
-Students will learn how to use external and internal analyses as inputs into the strategic formulation and implementation processes.
-J411/J420 - register for this pair of classes using BUS-BE 411.
+Credit not given for both J375 and (J370, J304, or J306).